|

 I’ve rifled through all my drawers.

-I’ve even braved the spidery depths beneath my bed. |
+I’ve even braved the spidery depths

 But it’s no use—it’s all too old